The Stooges

 Key tracks

-I Wanna Be Your Dog — This 1969 debut single, with its simplistic, grinding guitar riff, became an anthem of primal rock and roll desire.
+I Wanna Be Your Dog - This debut album track, built on a simple, grinding guitar riff and sleigh bells, became an anthem of primal desire and a blueprint for punk's stripped-down power.